JYoonC/TACO/README.md

 **Tip**

-Copy the settings-file into a result directory and executing the pipline from there, leaves the run parameters documented.
+Copy the settings-file into a result directory and executing the pipeline from there, leaves the run parameters documented.

 ## Tested operation system architectures

-TACO docker-jupyterlab was tested on:
+TACO conda high-throughput pipeline was tested on:
  - Linux (Ubuntu and CentOS)
- - MacOS (M1-Chip) (please consider https://github.com/HITS-TOS/TACO/issues/25)
+ - MacOS (Intel and M1-Chip)
- - Windows 11, Docker engine 4.15.0 using  WSL 2
+ - Windows 11 using  WSL 2

-TACO conda high-throughput pipeline was tested on:
- - Linux (CentOS)